Basil42/KartAssignement/README.md

 # KartAssignement
- Assignement for a C#/unity course
+ Assignement for C#/unity course

+ Nicolas Gerard

   About:

   simple little racing game, played with 4 keys, you can accelerate, turn and break.
+Collision prevents the player from going out of the track and into each other.

+ To play:

+	UNITY VERSION 2022.3.8f1

+	start play mode from the main menu and select the number of player. first player plays with wasd second player with arrow keys

+	technically the laps can be completed in either direction

+Code notes:

   The cars have a forward and back contact patch with slightly different physics behaviors, making the car drift in sharp turn
-  (the approximation I used is from https://www.youtube.com/watch?v=CdPYlj5uZeI&t=6s&ab_channel=ToyfulGames and isn't very satisfying at low speeds)
+  (the approximation I used isn't very satisfying at low speeds)

   Each player has a struct with it's data and an input receiver that persists scene to scene and forwards it to the car (this design is a workaround a previously encountered bug, I should have the input reciever on the car directly and use C# events instead of messages)